maurizioorani/iDocAssist/README.md

    - Vendor Breakdown (count and amount by vendor)
    - Currency Breakdown (count by currency)

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📧 Contact

-For questions or support, please contact [your-email@example.com]
+For questions or support, please contact [orani.maurizio@gmail.com]